-requests.post (url, data=None, \\kwargs)

-Sends a POST request.
+requests.post (url, data=None, json=None, \\kwargs) Sends a POST request.
 Returns Response object.

+Senus a POST request.
+Returns Response o

-- url URL for the new Request object. - data (optional) Dictionary, bytes, or file-like object to send in the body of the Request. - \\kwargs Optional arguments that request takes.
+- url URL for the new Request object. - data (optional) Dictionary, bytes, or file-like object to send in the body of the Request. - json (optional) json data to send in the body of the Request. - \\kwargs Optional arguments that request takes.

-requests.put (url, data=None, \\kwargs)
+requests.put(url, data=None, \\kwargs)